royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 09:29
 the output that will be delivered to the destination will be JSON {tenant_id: <tid>, message: {}}

+### Bonus stuff 2 - encrypting your certs with asymetric encryption
+use the public key

 ### Cleaning up
 Delete all resources you created, this should be the list of them, but please verify this yourself.